 If you buy your pup dry dog food, it likely comes in a bag and you store it in your kitchen for weeks or even months depending on the size.
-And with consumers spending an estimated $44 billion on pet food this year, that equates to a whole lot of kibble sitting around in cabinets and cupboards for extended periods of time.
+And with consumers spending billions of dollars on pet food each year, that equates to a whole lot of kibble sitting around in cabinets and cupboards for extended periods of time.

 According to Dr. Chavez, dry dog food is created in a similar way to boxed cereal.
 It’s made through a process called rendering and extrusion, which dehydrates the food to about 10 percent moisture, while also adding preservatives.